Contents

 Credit Card Interest-Free Grace Periods

-A credit card grace period is the amount of time you have from the date of purchase until you have to start paying interest on the amount.
-If you pay it before this date, then there's no interest calculated.
+A credit card grace period is the amount of time you have from the date of purchase before you must start paying interest on the balance.
+If you pay it before this date, then there’s no interest calculated.

-The amount of time that you have for a grace period depends on the type of credit card you have.
+The length of your grace period depends on the type of credit card you have.
 It can range anywhere from 21 to 55 days.
-In order to avoid paying interest and using too much of your credit limit, it's best if you pay off the amount before any interest is calculated.
+To avoid paying interest and using too much of your credit limit, it’s best if you pay off the amount before any interest is calculated.

 Interest and Paying Your Bill in Full